These Ultimate Twice Baked Potatoes are just like the ones from the steakhouse, stuffed with bacon, cheddar, scallions and sour cream.

 These are perfect to freeze for easy meal prep later.
 Just be sure to let the filling cool before you stuff the skins.

 Freeze the potatoes individually on a baking sheet or wrap them separately in plastic wrap.
 Store them in a freezer-safe storage bag or container for up to 3 months.

 - Place the skins on a lightly greased baking sheet and cover with aluminum foil.

 - Bake for 45 minutes.

-- Uncover, add toppings, and bake for another 15 minutes, or until cheese melts and potatoes are hot – don’t over bake them!
+- Uncover, add toppings and bake for another 15 minutes or until the cheese melts and the potatoes are hot – don’t over-bake them!

 More delicious potato recipes